paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/06/twitterbird/index.md

 Only if you ignore the flowery introduction and read [Bowman’s responses][6] to questions about the change, do you discover more meaningful motivations.
 For example, the angle of the bird not only gives the logo a more optimistic feel, but it also fills a square better (a problem [I’m far too familiar with][7]).
 The redrawing allows for better downsizing too, apparently.

 Still, where the previous logo had character and charm (the quiff was a beautiful touch), this revision perhaps better reflects the company as it stands today: slicker, more corporate, and balding.
-No place is this better reflected than in the company’s stringent new <cite>Trademark and Content Display Policy</cite>, for which [Gawker provides a helpful summary][8]:
+No place is this better reflected than in the company’s stringent new ""Trademark and Content Display Policy"", for which [Gawker provides a helpful summary][8]:

 ![](donts.png 'Twitter bird usage guidelines.')